kgateway-dev/kgateway/docs/content/guides/graphql/_index.md

 Gloo Edge extends API gateway and GraphQL capabilities with route-level control.
 Usually, API gateways apply edge networking logic at the route level.
 For example, the gateway might rate limit, authorize, and authenticate requests.
 Most GraphQL servers are a separate endpoint behind the API gateway.
 Therefore, you cannot add route-level customizations.
 In contrast, Gloo Edge embeds route-level customization logic into the API gateway.

+For more information, check out the [GraphQL blog post](https://www.solo.io/blog/announcing-gloo-graphql/).

 ## Get started

 Check out the following pages to set up GraphQL in your Gloo Edge environment.